Call Dr. Donnelly Book Consult

 AAMC MCAT exam testing center

 The MCAT does not simply quiz you on isolated facts.
-The AAMC designed this exam to measure two distinct dimensions: your command of foundational concepts in the natural and social sciences, and your ability to apply scientific reasoning and critical analysis skills under timed conditions.
+The AAMC designed this exam to measure two things: your knowledge of foundational concepts in the natural and social sciences, and your ability to apply scientific reasoning and critical analysis skills under timed conditions.

-Most questions are embedded within passages — short excerpts from research studies, experiments, or scholarly arguments — that require you to interpret data, evaluate hypotheses, and synthesize information across disciplines.
+Most questions are built around passages.
+These are short excerpts from research studies, experiments, or scholarly arguments.
+You must interpret data, evaluate hypotheses, and combine knowledge from different subjects.
 A smaller number of standalone (discrete) questions test core knowledge directly.

 Question Formats